Bulgaria PM's close ally takes over as new interior minister

-Deputy Prime Minister Rumyana Bachvarova took over the portfolio after her predecessor quit in a row over senior appointments that had underscored tensions between Borisov’s center-right GERB party and its coalition partners.
+Deputy Prime Minister Rumyana Bachvarova took over the portfolio after her predecessor quit in a row over senior appointments that had underscored tensions between Borisov’s centre-right GERB party and its coalition partners.

-Bulgaria is seen as one of the most corrupt countries in Europe, organized crime remains widespread and the judicial system remains under special supervision from Brussels.
+Bulgaria is seen as one of the most corrupt countries in Europe, organised crime remains widespread and the judicial system remains under special supervision from Brussels.

 A former bodyguard and policeman who first rose to prominence in Bulgarian politics through high-profile crackdowns on criminal gangs, Borisov vowed to press on with cleaning up governance and implementing reforms after he was re-elected.